Code-Institute-Submissions/Solitudes/README.md

 Wireframes, and all used music- and video content, images and additional files can be found in the [assets-folder](https://github.com/Eucaa/Solitudes/tree/master/assets).

+### User Story
+As a (first time) user and possible costumer of this website I would like to expierence what this brand can offer me.
+It will need to give me a welcoming feeling and provide me with some basic- and interesting information about the brand, and not feel aggressive or loud.
+It would need to make me more interested in the brand and what it can provide me, so I will share my experiences of it with others and buy their products.

 ## Technologies
 I thankfully made use of the following programming tools
 1. HTML5